solana-labs/solana/book/src/rent.md

 Rent is deducted from subject accounts according to the rate specified in genesis.

-The rent collected is then distributed to validator accounts by stake weight, a la transaction fees.
+A percentage of the rent collected is destroyed, the rest is distributed to validator accounts by stake weight, a la transaction fees.
 Any fractional lamports are destroyed.

 ## Deliquency